maboulsaad82/ece528/README.md

 1- Data Collection and Aggregation:

+a.
 Dataflow (Apache Beam): We will utilize Cloud Dataflow to stream the data from Pub/Sub into a Cloud Dataflow pipeline that can ingest, process, and aggregate the sensor readings from millions of cars in real-time.

-Pub/Sub: We will use Cloud Pub/Sub to collect data from the cars.
-Each car can push its readings to a Pub/Sub topic every 5 seconds.
-Pub/Sub can handle large-scale real-time messaging workloads.

-Aggregation Logic: Given the volume, processing every reading in real-time might be overkill.
-We could use a windowed aggregation (e.g., average, median, or other metrics of the readings) over a set time period, like 1 minute, 5 minutes, or even an hour.
-This depends on how quickly we need to detect a breakdown and the characteristics of our model.

-a.
-Dataflow for aggregation:

 import apache_beam as beam
 from apache_beam.options.pipeline_options import PipelineOptions